Flickerdeck

 Tarot78 cards

-Theme: Horror-inspired reinterpretation of tarot focused on pain and suffering
+Theme: Horror-inspired reinterpretation of Rider-Waite-Smith tarot

 Medium: pencil ink